jasonreiddev/Original-Portfolio/README.md

     It may also be worthwhile creating an identical file called '<code>.env.production</code>' for running
      '<code>yarn build</code>'
-     - which creates a version of your site with production-ready optimizations.
+     - which is used for production-ready optimizations.
     </sup>

     Install packages with